icboredman/cherokey_ws/README.md

 # cherokey_ws

-A [ROS](http://www.ros.org) workspace that implements a configuration of ROS Navigation Stack for a four-wheeled robot that uses a **stereo camera** as a primary sensor.
+A [ROS](http://www.ros.org) workspace that implements a configuration of ROS Navigation Stack for a four-wheeled robot that uses **stereo camera** as a primary sensor.

 ### Components (nodes):